matteioo/ElectronCalculator/py/README.md

 # [calc.py](calc.py)
 ## Description
 This script contains functions to interpret algebraic expressions.
 It can also store and use variables.
-It actuallay evaluates Python statements.
-So all Python operators are available, though you should stick to aritchmetic operators.
-When writing inputs for this script, be generous with spaces and parantheses.
+It actually evaluates Python statements.
+So all Python operators are available, though you should stick to arithmetic operators.
+When writing inputs for this script, be generous with spaces and parentheses.

 These expressions are usable:
   - [Python operators](https://www.tutorialspoint.com/python/python_basic_operators.htm)
-  (Be aware that you should stick to arithmetic operators, but you dont _have_ to)
+  (Be aware that you should stick to arithmetic operators, but you don't _have_ to)
   - ^: exponentiation
-  - ²,³,⁴: added for convienience
+  - ²,³,⁴: added for convenience
   - root: square root
   - ln: natural log
   - log: log base 10
   - sin, con, tan: trigonometric functions
   - asin, acos, atan: reverse trig functions
   - pi, e: constants
+  - var:x : Store values in variables, they can be used at any time.
+Names are limited to 1 character

 Example Expressions :
 ```